A Survey on Semantic Communications in Internet of Vehicles: Related Technical Background

 In recent years, the JSCC technology based on deep learning has shown significant advantages in semantic communication.
-For example, Deep JSCC technology\cite{8723589} employs Convolutional Neural Networks (CNNs) to achieve end-to-end semantic information encoding and decoding for wireless image transmission, exhibiting excellent performance under low signal-to-noise ratio (SNR) and limited bandwidth conditions.
-Further optimized Deep JSCC-f\cite{9066966} introduces a channel output feedback mechanism and adopts a hierarchical autoencoder structure, showing progressive improvement and robust performance in low SNR scenarios.
-In the field of text transmission, DeepSC\cite{9398576} extracts semantic information from text based on the Transformer model and achieves efficient transmission through joint semantic-channel coding, outperforming traditional methods under low SNR conditions.
-For speech signal transmission, DeepSC-S\cite{9450827} combines attention mechanisms and Squeeze-and-Excitation (SE) networks to effectively extract semantic information from speech, significantly improving the relevant indicators in telephony and multimedia systems.
-Additionally, the MU-DeepSC system\cite{9653664}, designed for multi-user and multi-modal data transmission, jointly designs the transmitter and receiver using Deep Neural Networks (DNNs), focusing on transmitting and recovering task-relevant semantic information, providing a novel solution for semantic communication in complex scenarios.
+For example, Deep JSCC technology~\cite{8723589} employs Convolutional Neural Networks (CNNs) to achieve end-to-end semantic information encoding and decoding for wireless image transmission, exhibiting excellent performance under low signal-to-noise ratios (SNRs) and limited bandwidth conditions.
+Further optimized Deep JSCC-f~\cite{9066966} introduces a channel output feedback mechanism and adopts a hierarchical autoencoder structure, showing progressive improvement and robust performance in low-SNR scenarios.
+In the field of text transmission, DeepSC~\cite{9398576} extracts semantic information from text based on the Transformer model and achieves efficient transmission through joint semantic--channel coding, outperforming traditional methods under low-SNR conditions.
+For speech signal transmission, DeepSC-S~\cite{9450827} combines attention mechanisms and Squeeze-and-Excitation (SE) networks to effectively extract semantic information from speech, significantly improving the relevant indicators in telephony and multimedia systems.
+Additionally, the MU-DeepSC system~\cite{9653664}, designed for multiuser and multimodal data transmission, jointly designs the transmitter and receiver using Deep Neural Networks (DNNs), focusing on transmitting and recovering task-relevant semantic information and providing a novel solution for semantic communication in complex scenarios.